bennycheung/bennycheung.github.io/_posts/2023-12-10-exploring-llms-on-universal-intelligence.md

 - Wittgenstein, Ludwig, and Gertrude Elizabeth Margaret Anscombe. _Philosophical Investigations: The English Text of the Third Edition_.
 Vol. 1.
 Prentice Hall, 1973.

+- Jobst Landgrebe & Barry Smith, [Why Machines Will Never Rule the World: Artificial Intelligence without Fear](https://www.amazon.ca/Machines-Will-Never-Rule-World/dp/1032309938), Routledge, 12 Aug 2022.
+ISBN: 978-1032309934
+  - The book’s core argument is that an artificial intelligence that could equal or exceed human intelligence―sometimes called artificial general intelligence (AGI)―is for mathematical reasons impossible.
+It offers two specific reasons for this claim:
+    - Human intelligence is a capability of a complex dynamic system―the human brain and central nervous system.
+    - Systems of this sort cannot be modelled mathematically in a way that allows them to operate inside a computer.

 ### Conferences

 - World Science Festival, [AI: Grappling with a New Kind of Intelligence](https://www.youtube.com/watch?v=EGDG3hgPNp8), video, 24 Nov 2023.